What are Engine Sensors?

-Since all the engine sensors connect to the ECU, in turn, it can also monitor them for a malfunction.
-The ECU collects signals from faulty engine sensors and stores them in its memory.
-You can diagnose these faults through two methods.
-Firstly, by reading the ECU memory with the help of ‘fault codes’.
-Or, thru' sophisticated engine diagnostic equipment supplied by the vehicle manufacturers.
+Since all the engine sensors connect to the ECU, it can also monitor them for malfunction.
+Besides, the ECU collects signals from faulty engine sensors.
+Then again, the ECU stores them in its memory.
+So, you can diagnose these faults through two methods.
+Firstly, by reading the ECU memory with the help of ‘fault codes.’
+Or thru’ sophisticated engine diagnostic equipment supplied by vehicle manufacturers.

 For more information, please click here.